Bonis98/PRESTALOck/frontend/README.md

 # generate static project
 $ npm run generate

-# generate static project and save it in the backend public folder
-$ npm run generateForBackend
 ```

 For detailed explanation on how things work, check out the [documentation](https://nuxtjs.org).